UdaraJay/un.ms/README.md

   <a href="https://un.ms">un.ms</a> is a simple tool for taking notes <br/> and synchronizing them across devices.
 </p>

-### Features
+**FEATURES**

 - Client-side encryption with two keys (the user's data never leaves their device unencrypted.)
 - Minimal UI for writing, reading and sharing notes and logs
 - PWA you can install on desktop and mobile
 - Markdown import/export

-> I took to building this in public because it's a passion-project, and whilst others are welcomed to fork or use this code in their own products, development decisions are centered around un.ms.
+> I took to building this in public because it's a passion-project, and whilst others are welcomed to fork or use this code in their own products, development decisions are centered around un.ms and some of my needs.
+However, I'm always open to productive suggestions and changes.

-### Use this repo to:

 - Learn how client-side encryption is implemented on un.ms
-- Contribute feature or suggest changes you want to see on the service
+- Contribute features or suggest changes you want to see on un.ms
 - Clone it, learn from it, build your own

 ### Client-side encryption strategy